Raiders of the Lost Ark: Visuals and sound

 Matte paintings were used to create more elaborate backgrounds: these included the establishing shot of Marion's Nepalese bar and the warehouse where the Ark is later stored, the latter painted by Michael Pangrazio.
 Spielberg disliked the painting of the China Clipper plane (by Alan Maley) as he did not think it looked real against the water they had filmed.
-Jones' attire—a leather jacket and khaki pants—was based on Humphrey Bogart's in The Treasure of the Sierra Madre (1948) and Charlton Heston in Secret of the Incas (1954).
+Jones's attire—a leather jacket and khaki pants—was based on Humphrey Bogart's in The Treasure of the Sierra Madre (1948) and Charlton Heston in Secret of the Incas (1954).
 Costume designer Deborah Nadoolman Landis dumped boxes of hats on the floor for Ford to try on.
 After picking the right style, she purchased an Australian model she aged with Fuller's earth and mineral oil, and then scrunched beneath a bed.
 The hat allowed them to create a recognizable image even in silhouette.
 Designer Ralph McQuarrie was responsible for the Ark decorations.

 Spielberg wanted a moodier film noir lighting style like in The Informer (1935).
 In contrast, Slocombe wanted to make things brighter and used backlighting to create a greater depth of field; Spielberg preferred his changes.
 Slocombe often employed natural light, using solar position predictions to plot a scene's layout.
 Spielberg liked the beams of sunlight glimpsed through scenery and tasked special effects artist Kit West with using a smoke machine to create artificial sunlight shards.
 For the bar fight, Spielberg wanted pitch-black shadows on the wall, but the lighting required to achieve this would have shrouded the actors' eyes; he settled for subtler shadings.
 He also wanted to illuminate the Well of Souls with a lighting effect through the ceiling opening, but once this was sealed it no longer made sense.
 The flaming torches used in the scene did not provide enough light, so he opted to use an artificial light source.
 Spielberg noted Allen always looked beautiful in her scenes because Slocombe spent twice as long setting up her lighting as he did Ford's.

 Sound effects supervisor Ben Burtt recorded the film's many sounds.
 The snake slithering is a mix of Burtt running his hands through cheese casserole and wet sponges being dragged across grip tape; the rolling boulder is a Honda Civic driving down a gravel hill; and the Ark lid opening is the sound of a toilet cistern being opened.
 The Ark spirits are the cries of sea lions and dolphins filtered through a vocoder.
-Jones' revolver is the sound of a Winchester rifle firing, while his whip-crack was made by recording Ford using the whip.
+Jones's revolver is the sound of a Winchester rifle firing, while his whip-crack was made by recording Ford using the whip.